GameServerManagers/LinuxGSM-Docs/Ports.md

 ## Separate IP Addresses

 You can get new IP addresses for your dedicated server, and assign each server a new IP.
-This scheme is quiet inefficient.
+This scheme is quite inefficient.

 # Track your ports
 If you are running several game servers it is a good idea to create a spreadsheet of the ports you have used.
 Allowing you to keep track of what you have already used.